Lieutenant Governor of California: Core constitutional duties

 Article V, Sections 9 of the California Constitution designates the lieutenant governor as president of the California State Senate.
 Likewise, Article V, Section 10 of the Constitution provides that the lieutenant governor becomes governor whenever a vacancy befalls the governor's office and otherwise exercises all the powers belonging to the governor in an acting capacity whenever the governor is absent from the state of California, with the lieutenant governor often signing or vetoing legislation, or making political appointments in lieu of the chief executive.
 In practice, the lieutenant governor only presides over the Senate when requested by the president pro tempore or in order to cast a tie-breaking vote.
 Moreover, there is a gentlemen's agreement for the lieutenant governor not to perform more than perfunctory duties while the governor is away from the state.
 This agreement was violated when Mike Curb was in office, as he signed several executive orders at odds with the administration of Jerry Brown and appointed Armand Arabian as presiding justice on the California Courts of Appeal when Brown was out of the state.
 Brown withdrew Arabian's appointment upon his return, appointing Bernard S. Jefferson in his place.
-In the 1979 case In re Governorship, the California Supreme Court upheld the lieutenant governor's right to perform the duties and assume all of the prerogatives of governor while the governor is out of the state, but that the governor generally has the right to rescind those actions upon his or her return.
+In the 1979 case In re Governorship, the California Supreme Court upheld the lieutenant governor's right to perform the duties and assume all of the prerogatives of governor while the governor is out of the state, but that the governor generally has the right to rescind those actions upon their return.